How to perform an SEO audit for an ecommerce website

 The content on the page you are driving users to should meet the searcher’s intent.
 For example, if the user’s search query contains the word “best,” they should be directed to a review article comparing products of that type.
 Likewise, those searching for a specific product name should land on the product page to purchase it.

 Google pays attention to signals (such as keywords used in content) to rank pages.
 Keywords should also be used in URLs, headings, titles, meta descriptions, product descriptions, and alt-tags of images.
-Be careful NOT to over-optimize a page.
+Be careful NOT to over-optimize a page when doing SEO for an ecommerce website.

 - Keyword cannibalization

-Keyword cannibalization happens when different pages on a website target the same keyword.
+Keyword cannibalization happens when different pages on a website target the same keyword and have the same search intent.
 This can make it harder for Google to figure out which page to prioritize.
 Ecommerce sites suffer uniquely from keyword cannibalization because sometimes multiple products can be in the same category and rank for similar terms.
 Pay double attention to target keywords on online stores.

 - Duplicated content